|

 system has the same standard as GB, and is widely used for web-based electronic

 journals or newspaper.
 Unicode is not a commonly used code system.
+Web browsers usually have plug-ins for reading Chinese characters.
+However,

 since many documents are encoded using a non-standard code or a mixture of several